History of glass

-The history of glass-making dates back to at least 3,600 years ago in Mesopotamia.
-However, most writers claim that they may have been producing copies of glass objects from Egypt.
-Other archaeological evidence suggests that the first true glass was made in coastal north Syria, Mesopotamia or Egypt.
+The history of glass-making dates back to around the mid-third millennium BCE.
+Archaeological evidence suggests that the first true glass was made in Syria, Mesopotamia or ancient Egypt.
 The earliest known glass objects, of the mid 2,000 BCE, were beads, perhaps initially created as the accidental by-products of metal-working (slags) or during the production of faience, a pre-glass vitreous material made by a process similar to glazing.
 (Note: True glazing over a ceramic body was not used until many centuries after the production of the first glass.)
 Glass products remained a luxury until the disasters that overtook the late Bronze Age civilizations seemingly brought glass-making to a halt.

 Development of glass technology in India may have begun in 1,730 BCE.

 From across the former Roman Empire, archaeologists have recovered glass objects that were used in domestic, industrial and funerary contexts.
 Anglo-Saxon glass has been found across England during archaeological excavations of both settlement and cemetery sites.
 Glass in the Anglo-Saxon period was used in the manufacture of a range of objects, including vessels, beads, windows, and was even used in jewellery.